 COVID-19 Reference Guide

-- *NEW* Phase 2: Physical distancing - gathering in small groups of no more than six people is permitted, but continue to maintain physical distance between households
+- Physical distancing - gathering in small groups of no more than six people is permitted, but continue to maintain physical distance between households

 - No gatherings larger than 50 people